libvirt/libvirt-glib/po/README.md

 Sometimes the translators make mistakes, most commonly with handling printf format specifiers.
 The "pull-po" command re-generates the .gmo files to try to identify such mistakes.
-If a mistake is made, the broken msgstr should be deleted in the local "$LANG.mini.po" file, and the Zanata web interface used to reject the translation so that the broken msgstr isn't pulled down next time.
+If a mistake is made, the broken msgstr should be deleted in the local "$LANG.mini.po" file, and the Weblate web interface used to reject the translation so that the broken msgstr isn't pulled down next time.

 After pulling down new content the diff should be examined to look for any obvious mistakes that are not caught automatically.
-There have been bugs in Zanata tools which caused messges to go missing, so pay particular attention to diffs showing deletions where the msgid still exists in libvirt-glib.pot